dmitriykotenko/tinkoff-asdk-ios-swift-package/Readme.md

-# Swift package for ASDKCore module of Tinkoff Acquiring SDK for iOS
+# Swift package for of Tinkoff Acquiring iOS SDK

-## Tinkoff Acquiring SDK for iOS: https://github.com/TinkoffCreditSystems/tinkoff-asdk-ios
+## Tinkoff Acquiring iOS SDK: https://github.com/TinkoffCreditSystems/tinkoff-asdk-ios

 Folders structure and project settings have been changed to build the project as swift package.

+Asset-based images replaced by core-graphics-based images.

+Localizable strings replaced by code-based texts.

+Views with XIB-based layout were modified: layout now is created programmatically inside view initializer.

 Otherwise, original code has not been changed.